Bio-oil

 bio-oil

-GCS operates an integrated, sustainable biomass pyrolysis process producing sustainable and renewable bio-based pyrolysis oil (bio-oil).
-Every component of our biomass is utilized and pyrolysis vapors not used in energy production are condensed to form bio-oil.
+GCS produces sustainable bio-oil through its closed-loop, biomass pyrolysis process.
+Pyrolysis vapors not used in energy production are condensed to form bio-oil.

 bio-oil